Skip to main content

 Donor Profile: How Connie Planned her Future Gift

-Connie Roehrich is an active woman with a unique career past.
+Connie R. is an active woman with a unique career past.
 For years she worked as a probation officer at the county, state and federal level in Minnesota.
 In 1989, she became the first woman to run a men’s prison in Minnesota.

 During her time as warden of the women’s prison in Shakopee, she learned about a program out of California that allowed those currently imprisoned to train service dogs for individuals with disabilities.
 With support from Can Do Canines out of New Hope, she was able to bring that program there.
-When Connie moved as Warden to the medium security men's prison at Faribault, Can Do Canines was invited to bring a dog training program to that facility and it was highly thought of by imprisoned individuals and staff that managed the living unit where dogs resided.
+When Connie moved as warden to the medium security men's prison at Faribault, Can Do Canines was invited to bring a dog training program to that facility and it was highly thought of by imprisoned individuals and staff that managed the living unit where dogs resided.

-Since retiring, Connie continues to be involved with Can Do Canines, first as volunteer caregiver for dogs before going to their new homes and now as a member of their board.
+Since retiring, Connie continues to be involved with Can Do Canines, first as a volunteer caregiver for dogs before going to their new homes and now as a member of their board.

 “I have probably had 15-20 dogs come through the house over the years,” said Connie.
 “My partner Jim and I have had dogs for as short as three weeks and as long as nine months.
 I love this program.
 At different times throughout the year we can have a dog.”